 All too often, talking in length about a pair of shoes can be dismissed as frivolous, but this year, Emma Watson has shown how it can be incredibly powerful to discuss, in detail, every single item of clothing we wear.
-The actress consistently uses her celebrity status to incite change, and this year she has quite literally shouted from the rooftops of social media about sustainable fashion in an attempt to convince us to make smarter choices about where we shop.
+The actress consistently uses her celebrity status to incite change, and this year she has shouted from the rooftops of social media about sustainable fashion in an attempt to convince us to make smarter choices about where we shop.

 Watson often posts outfit-of-the-day posts on Instagram, tagging new brands she is excited about and writing detailed captions explaining why these are her go-to designers.
-While promoting Beauty and the Beast she even set up a separate Instagram account @the_press_tour, to share detailed fashion credits about every single outfit she is wearing.
+While promoting Beauty and the Beast, she even set up a separate Instagram account @the_press_tour, to share detailed fashion credits about every single outfit she is wearing.

 She isn't just showing how fashion houses can use innovative technology to create magnificent, sustainable red carpet and day-to-day pieces, however.
 She also sees it as her fashion mission to highlight emerging cutting-edge brands that are produced responsibly, and her stylist, Rebecca Corbin Murray, is constantly scouting for new labels by crowdsourcing on Instagram.
 Last year, Emma even collaborated with ethical label Zady on a capsule collection, once again proving you can dress stylishly while still sticking to your principles.

 Scroll through the gallery below to discover the best ethical brands Emma Watson has championed this year.